lbenie/lbenie/blog/2020-02-08-how-to-build-static-website-gridsome.md

 date: 2020-02-08
 ---

-I never took the time to properly build my website even though I am a Senior Software Developer Engineer.
+I never took the time to properly build my website even though I am a Senior Software Developer.
 I started to look at some technologies in 2018 and 2019, I found some amazing projects (nuxt, vuepress, etc...) but I never did finish my personal website.

 That trend came to an end when I found Gridsome.
 It has everything I was looking for.
 It's BYOD (bring your data), uses a single source of truth (GraphQL) and powered by `Vue.js`.
 Of course, it has more features, check them out at [gridsome.org](https://gridsome.org/).